-The analysis of HEI impacts is based upon an augmented Input-Output (IO) analysis for Wales in which the higher education sector is separately identified.
+Our analysis of HEI impacts is based upon an augmented Input-Output (IO) table for Northern-Ireland in which the higher education sector is separately identified3.
 Impact results are derived using standard IO assumptions.
-However, it is also considered how the standard IO assumptions, and current practice, have to be modified to accommodate the binding budget constraint of the Welsh Assembly.
-We implement a novel treatment of student expenditure, where in line with standard IO assumptions we seek to identify the degree to which student's consumption expenditures can be treated as exogenous Two quite different treatments of student expenditures are apparent in the literature, focussing either on the expenditures of all students in the host region (Harris, 1996) or only those who move into the region to study (Kelly et al, 2004).
-We argue that both are approximations to an appropriate distinction between those parts of student expenditures that can legitimately be regarded as exogenous, and those that should be treated as endogenous.
-The details of this procedure are outlined in Appendix.
+However, we also consider how the standard IO assumptions, and current practice, have to be modified to accommodate the binding budget constraint of the Northern Ireland Assembly.
+We also implement a novel treatment of student expenditure, in which in line with standard IO assumptions, we seek to identify the degree to which students' consumption expenditures can be treated as exogenous Two quite different treatments of student expenditures are apparent in the literature, focussing either on the expenditures of all students in the host region (Harris, 1996) or only those who move into the region to study (Kelly et al, 2004).
+We argue that both are, in general, approximations to an appropriate distinction between those parts of student expenditures that can legitimately be regarded as exogenous, and those that should be treated as endogenous.